This is our guide to gay pride in Puerto Vallarta, Mexico and why pride events are still so important.

-Puerto Vallarta is a beach resort city in Mexico’s Jalisco state, situated on the Pacific Ocean.
-It has a large LGBT community, with the majority of the city’s gay bars, nightclubs and hotels based in the charming cobblestone streets of the Zona Romántica neighborhood – all nicely summarised in our detailed gay guide to Puerto Vallarta.
+Puerto Vallarta is a beach resort city in Mexico's Jalisco state, situated on the Pacific Ocean.
+It has a large LGBTQ community, with the majority of the city's gay bars and nightclubs based in the charming cobblestone streets of the Zona Romántica neighborhood – all nicely summarised in our detailed gay guide to Puerto Vallarta.
 There is also an impressive number of gay hotels in Puerto Vallarta, which get completely booked out during PV Pride and other big events like the New Year's Eve White Party.

-For us, it definitely ranks as one of the gayest places we’ve ever been to, kind of like the Gran Canaria of the Americas: just as gay Europeans flock to Gran Canaria in Spain, Puerto Vallarta is popular with gay travellers from the USA and Canada.
+For us, it definitely ranks as one of the gayest places we've ever been to, kind of like the Gran Canaria of the Americas: just as gay Europeans flock to Gran Canaria in Spain, Puerto Vallarta is popular with gay travelers from the USA and Canada.
 Heads up – another awesome gay friendly place to check out in Mexico is the gorgeous Riviera Maya.

 As if PV couldn't get any gayer, head here in the last week of May for Pride and you'll be pleasantly surprised.
 The entire city becomes one big pink party, with rainbow flags everywhere and all the locals warmly embracing this unique cultural event.

 Puerto Vallarta Pride began in 2013 and has since been going from strength to strength each year, now becoming one of the most popular events in the Pride calendar.
 It takes place annually to coincide with the US Memorial Day weekend in late May.
 It has a mix of pool parties, boat parties, beach parties, a drag derby, the pride parade itself and many other festivities.